• Skip to main content

 Read moreinteroception

-Sensory-seeking refers to a behavioural pattern or tendency in individuals where they actively seek out and engage in sensory experiences or stimuli.
-Individuals may have a heightened desire for sensory input and actively seek activities or environments that provide intense or …
+Sensory-seeking refers to a behavioural pattern or tendency in neurodivergent folks where they actively seek out and engage in sensory experiences or stimuli.
+People may have a heightened desire for sensory input and actively seek activities or environments that provide intense …

 Related Questions